As an out transgender writer, Amos Mac’s work explores identity, community and chosen family though a marginalized lens.

 Amos Mac has worked on shows including Amazon’s Transparent, AMC's The Son, and VICELAND’s Gaycation.
 In 2019 he was brought on to co-write a hybrid documentary-drama, Billy Tipton, for Parabola Films.
 This feature length biopic focuses on the true story of a jazz musician who came of age in 1930s America and was outed as a trans man after his death in 1989.

 Before working in television Amos was best known as the founding editor of Original Plumbing; the first print magazine in America dedicated to trans male culture.
 From 2009-2019, OP was an informational and humorous slice of trans guy reality that prided itself on an artful yet cheeky documentation of community.
-The official book – Original Plumbing: The Best of Ten Years of Trans Male Culture, will be published in May 2019 by the Feminist Press.
+The official book, Original Plumbing: The Best of Ten Years of Trans Male Culture, was released in May 2019 by the Feminist Press.

 Mac's photographic images have been featured in publications including The New York Times, Interview, Vogue Italia, Capricious, Dazed and Confused and OUT, and exhibited at venues internationally, including Daniel Cooney Fine Art, The San Francisco Public Library, Luis De Jesus Los Angeles, International Center of Photography, Leslie-Lohman Museum, and National Museums Scotland (forthcoming).